How to Use Ahrefs Mobile: A Step-by-Step Guide

 Beyond technical fixes, review the content’s format.
 Break up long walls of text with headings, bullet points, and images.
 This makes the information easier to scan and digest.
 For businesses looking to streamline this process, MEGA AI’s SEO tools can automatically identify opportunities to update existing articles, helping to improve their structure and performance for mobile users without the manual effort.

-Test Your Site Across Devices
+How to Test Your Website Across Mobile Devices

 After you’ve optimized your content, you need to test it to make sure your changes had the desired effect.
 While Ahrefs’ Site Audit helps you spot technical issues, you should also use other tools to check the user experience.
 Google’s Mobile-Friendly Test is a simple way to see if a specific page meets the basic requirements for mobile usability.